nroduit/nroduit.github.io/content/basics/customize/preferences.en.md

 ### Customize resources

-The resources are located:
+The default resources are located:

-- in web distribution: in "resources.zip" at root of weasis.war (see above how to set a new URL for resources)
+- For the web distribution in "resources.zip" at the root of weasis.war (see above how to set a new URL for resources)
-- in portable distribution:  in ./weasis/resources
+- For the portable distribution in ./weasis/resources

-### How to add DICOM node or DICOM printers configuration at the server side (only from Weasis 2.5.0)
+### How to add DICOM nodes or DICOM printers at the server-side

 - From the graphical user interface, configure the DICOM printers (File > Print > DICOM Print) or DICOM nodes (File > Preferences > Dicom node list)
 - Go to he folder ${user.home}/.weasis/data/weasis-dicom-explorer
 - Copy the desired configuration files: dicomNodes.xml, dicomPrinterNodes.xml, dicomWebNodes.xml and dicomCallingNodes.xml
-- Paste at the root path of ressources.
+- Paste at the root path of resources.
 For web distribution, unzip, place files and zip again.
-- The new configurations should appear for all the users as non-editable configurations.
+- The new configurations should appear for all the users as non-editable configurations in Weasis.